fugo-app/site/src/content/docs/guides/fields.md

 ---
 title: Fields
-description: Data fields defines a structured data for your logs collection.
+description: Fields define the structure of log records and are used to create the corresponding table in the database.
 ---

-Data fields defines a structured data for your logs collection.
+Fields define the structure of log records and are used to create the corresponding table in the database.
+When the structure changes, the system automatically performs a database migration.

 ## Fields Configuration

-Each field can be defined with next parameters:
+Each field can be defined with the following parameters:

 - `name`: The name of the field in the output
 - `source`: The source field to extract data (defaults to the field name)